Want to experience the very best cenotes near Tulum? Here’s the complete rundown on the best Tulum cenotes within 10 miles (16 km) of town!

 Apparently, he occasionally likes to swim with visitors, but largely keeps to himself.

-As for facilities, expect to find pit toilets and not much else.
+Expect to find pit toilets and not much else.
 With that said, the excellent Casa Cenote Restaurant is located right on the beach a short walk away.

 Our Casa Cenote Tour Picks

-➍ Cenote Calavera (Temple of Doom Cenote)
+4. Cenote Calavera (Temple of Doom Cenote)

 If we had called this article the Best Cenotes IN Tulum, it would have been a pretty short list, as most of the Tulum cenotes are located at least a few miles outside of the city limits.